 Mubaku Educational Foundation is a California non-profit corporation and has been recognized as a tax-exempt 501(c)3 organization by the IRS.
-Formation and operating expenses are covered by third parties.
+Third parties cover formation and operating expenses.
 No donations are being used for Mubaku Educational Foundation formation or operating expenses.

 Mubaku Educational Foundation Important Notice: